Well, most analyses of the criminal justice system usually highlight the formal aspects of legal administration, but discretion also plays a big part.

 Furthermore, how regulations, rules, and the law are generally implemented is decided by the role view of the implementers, demographic traits, and ideological orientation.

 It’s essential to discuss discretion in the criminal justice system because understanding its downsides and achievements will enable better regulation.

 In My Opinion

-Most decisions are unreviewable and therefore have the potential for being capricious and arbitrary.
+Most decisions are unreviewable and therefore have the potential to be capricious and arbitrary.
 And that’s a significant downside.
 Additionally, I think that many important decisions are impacted by the personal values, purposes, and goals of the different units within the criminal justice system.

-Furthermore, through their interactions with one another and the system, the public and politicians also affect these decisions.
+Furthermore, the public and politicians also affect these decisions through their interactions with one another and the system.
 These interactions aren’t unusual in a democratic society where law ensures a basis for action.
 However, they don’t define it.

 Therefore, a deeper analysis of discretion in each unit of the criminal justice system should be a part of the research methodology for public safety.